twangnh/AggMask-1/README.md

 # AggMask: Aggregating Neighboring Mask Representations for High Quality Instance Segmentation.

-This is an anonymous repository containing the code of the NeurIPS submission (ID: 209):
+This is an anonymous repository containing the instructions and pretrained model of the NeurIPS submission (ID: 209):

 AggMask: Aggregating Neighboring Mask Representations for High Quality Instance Segmentation.

+Code is in the uploaded supplementary file.

 ## Installation
 This code is based on